The Big Boodle: Critical reception

 The Los Angeles Times called the film "a fair-to-middling screen drama ... the story gets pretty well muddled ...
 Director Richard Wilson manages to keep his mimes moving around briskly.
 As for Flynn – well, he's the same Errol, albeit a bit older."

 The New York Times said the film was "fairly taut during most of the route, if somewhat locquatious, director Richard Wilson has kept his principals moving at a brisk pace against an authentic background."

 Filmink magazine wrote in 2019 "You wouldn’t believe the handsome, dashing Errol Flynn of the ‘30s and ‘40s had been reduced to being a croupier at a Havana casino – but you would believe the seedy Errol of the late ‘50s; his age and pain on his face tell the story of it all ... a man who’s done a lot of living, with plenty of regret."

-Leslie Halliwell wrote: "An undistinguished chase film with the star very tired and a long way from home".
+Leslie Halliwell in Halliwell's Film Guide wrote: "An undistinguished chase film with the star very tired and a long way from home".